justicedemocrats/new-site/src/pages/nominate-pages/index.md

 ---
 templateKey: ignore-fragment
 uniq: nominate-index
-title: Justice Democrats | Platform
+title: Justice Democrats | Nominate
 bannerBackgroundImage: /img/jd_website_policies_banner_1920x540_061418.jpg
 bannerText: A Platform for Justice
 header: 'OF, BY, AND FOR THE PEOPLE'